CesiumGS/3d-tiles/Styling/README.md

 Gets the time, in milliseconds, since the tileset was first loaded.
 This is useful for creating dynamic styles that change with time.

-_Implementation note: If this value is stored as a 32-bit floating point number, be aware of increasing loss of precision over time._

 ```json
 {
     "color" : "color() * abs(cos(${Temperature} + ${tiles3d_tileset_time}))"